 This game is definitely for the older, more linguistically capable passengers of the car.

 The idea is to choose one license plate and find a word that includes the letters in the plate.
-In California most plates have 3 letters so there’s usually a word or two that can be made with each combination.
+In California, most plates have 3 letters so there’s usually a word or two that can be made with each combination.

 Want to make it more interesting?
 Ask for 2 words from each player.
 Or require that words must have the letters in the same order as they appear on the plate.
 Or maybe ask for names that contain the letters.
 Or geographical features or locations.
-This is a great game to expand and reinforce that vocabulary and it’s also a fun tool to encourage improvement in your kids spelling.
+This is a great game to expand and reinforce that vocabulary and it’s also a fun tool to encourage improvement in your kids’ spelling.
 Practice being erudite!

 8. Guess the Garbage

-This one’s weird and I’m openly throwing my husband under the bus for coming up with it.
+I’ll admit, this one’s weird and I’m openly throwing my husband under the bus for coming up with it.

 But as a guy who does a lot of solo driving and often gets bored with it, he’s started to look to the side of the road.
 When you really look at it, it’s startling to realize the amount of usable stuff that sits abandoned on the side of the road.